jacob-hyde/Printify-PHP-SDK/README.md

 Basic PHP wrapper for working with Printify API.
 API endpoint documentation can be found here: <https://developers.printify.com/>

-**This is a work in progress**, Webhooks and events are to come soon.
+**This is a work in progress**
+Webhooks and events are to come soon.

 ## Installation
 ----